rogerahuntley/youtube-playlist-viewer/README.md

 You can check the live version of the site at [azlef900.neocities.org](https://azlef900.neocities.org/)

+Can be set to use any video as a background / any playlist by modifying environment variables.

 ## Uses:

-- svelte/kit
-- sass
-- typescript
-- Youtube Data API
+- Youtube Data API v3
-- Neocities API

 ## Using: